min0m/EMC/README.md

 ## Updating the site

 To update content, edit the arrays in `js/data.js`.
 Update layout in `index.html`, behavior in `js/app.js`, and visual styling in `css/styles.css`.
 The live site updates automatically within a minute of each commit.

-## The Join Us form

-The membership form posts to Web3Forms, which forwards submissions straight to email — no backend required.
-The form's access key is embedded in `index.html`; if it ever needs to be regenerated, get a new one at [web3forms.com](https://web3forms.com) and swap the `value` on the hidden `access_key` input.